danprado/easyweather/README.md

 # Description
 This project was an Android Challenge I was assigned to.
-After completing it, I decided sharing it to learn and get new ideas about best practices, MVP, Dependency Injection and unit tests.
+After completing it, I decided to share it as a sample project using MVP + RxJava and Dagger.
+Of course it needs improvement so it would be a great oppotunity to learn and get new ideas about best practices, MVP, Dependency Injection and unit tests.
 Feel free to share ideas, suggestions and PRs! =)

 The challenge here is to build an app in which people can see the weather forecast.
 The user can select a city from a list of cities and see a 5 day weather forecast for the selected city.